adiazcayeros/covid19mexico/README.md

 ![Fixed Effect CFR by Entidad Grave](/EntidadGrave14.png)
 ![Fixed Effect CFR by Entidad No Grave](/EntidadNoGrave14.png)

 The models can also include a fixed effect by state.
+The graphs presented above are different from a typical comparison of CFR by state because they take into account scenarios for a type of patient that remain fixed across states, and hence are not driving the differences being observed.
+That is, if a state had a different type of patient with more serious conditions this would influence the way in which it compares with another state registering less seriously ill patients.
+Concentrating attention on the idiosyncratic differences found in each state focuses attention on the way the disease is spreading over the territory, as well as potential differential performance by each state.

 Finally, in this update I am able to provide, given that a third of the dataset comes from the metropolitan area of Mexico City, municipal level fixed effects for the Alcaldias and Municipalities in the metropolitan area of Mexico City.
 Those estimates only include patients admitted into the hospitals and clinics in Estado de Mexico and CDMX, and providing municipal fixed effects according to their place of residence.